danieldiamond/gitlab-analytics/README.md

 At GitLab we're using Looker instead of Superset, for sure for the rest of 2018.
 If we switch we'll want to make sure that most of the functionality can be replicated in Superset, and the switch will be gradual.
 For now try to keep as much functionality as possible in DBT instead of Looker.

+### Meltano data security and privacy at GitLab

+We take user security and privacy seriously at GitLab.
+We internally use Meltano to learn about how users interact with GitLab.com, build a better product, and efficiently run our organization.
+We adhere to the following guidelines:

+1. GitLab employees have access to the data warehouse and can see pseudonymized data.
+In some cases due to public projects, it is possible to tie a pseudonymized account to a public account.
+It is not possible to learn the private projects a user is working on or contents of their communications.
+1. We will never release the pseudonymized data set publicly, in the event it is possible to reverse engineer unintended content.
+1. Select GitLab employees have administrative access to GitLab.com, and the credentials used for our extractors.
+As [noted above](#data-security-and-privacy), developers on the Meltano project could maliciously emit credentials into a job log, however the logs are not publicly available.

 ## Metrics